Children in entertainment and employment

 1. Complete the chaperone application and the DBS forms

 2. Call us on 020 8753 1170 to arrange an appointment to submit your application, DBS forms and to pay for the DBS check.
 Please bring along for your DBS verification ID documents (birth certificate, passport, utility bills etc).
 You will also need to bring a passport sized photo.

 3. Chaperone licences are valid for one year in the first instance for new approvals.
 For renewals, approvals are valid for three years unless revoked, and should be carried at all times when chaperoning children.

-For further information on chaperone duties please refer to the Guidance notes for chaperones below:
+For further information on chaperone duties and chaperone forms please refer to the section 6 and 7 of the ACE reference manual.

 Children in Employment (part-time work)